zowe/docs-site/docs/extend/extend-apiml/api-mediation-infinispan.md

 * **`CACHING_STORAGE_INFINISPAN_INITIALHOSTS`**

-  Infinispan/Jgroups TCPPING property that specifies the list of cluster nodes (members).
+  This property specifies the list of cluster nodes (members).
 In case of multiple instances, the value for each Caching Service instance can be either a list of all the members, separated by a comma, or just the replica.
 The format is `${JGROUPS_BIND_ADDRESS}[${JGROUPS_BIND_PORT}]`.

 * **`CACHING_STORAGE_INFINISPAN_PERSISTENCE_DATALOCATION`**